 (4) Without limiting section 132, if a Division of Schedule 6 applies to a port authority any provisions of that Division in relation to the appointment of directors of the port authority have effect despite anything in this section.

+[Section 7 amended by No. 39 of 2010 s.
+89.]

 8. The role of boards

 (1) The board of a port authority is its governing body.